z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Computational-Linguistics/Text-Preprocessing/Lemmatization.md

 # Lemmatization

-Lemmatization is the process of reducing words to their base or dictionary form, known as a lemma, by considering their morphological analysis and context.
+Lemmatization is the process of reducing words to their base or dictionary form, known as a lemma.
+This technique considers the word's morphological analysis and context to determine the correct base form.

 ## Purpose

-- **Canonical Form**: Maps inflected forms to their base form.
-- **Contextual Awareness**: Considers the part of speech and meaning.
-- **Improved Accuracy**: Provides more accurate base forms compared to stemming.
+Lemmatization maps inflected words to their base form, making it easier to analyze text consistently.
+Unlike simple stemming, it takes into account the part of speech and the word's meaning, leading to more accurate results.

-## Approaches
+## Common Approaches

+There are different methods used for lemmatization:
-- **Rule-Based Methods**: Utilize language-specific morphological rules.
+- Rule-based methods apply language-specific morphological rules.
-- **Dictionary-Based Methods**: Use vocabulary lists to find lemma forms.
+- Dictionary-based methods use vocabulary lists to find the correct lemma.
-- **Statistical Methods**: Employ machine learning to predict lemmas.
+- Statistical methods leverage machine learning to predict the base forms of words.

 ## Examples